 Don't overfill your tankbag, it may get in the way of you riding the bike.

-Put all your luggage in bin bags before it goes into tank bags/panniers etc. as this will ensure that your clothes remain dry even in the worst weather conditions.
+Put all your luggage in waterproof bags (such as bin bags) before it goes into tank bags/panniers etc. as this will ensure that your clothes remain dry even in the worst weather conditions.